 Is this a place where we really want to live?
 At least for now, the answer is no.

-Aaron Shulman , a writer based in Madrid, plans to move soon to Los Angeles.
+Aaron Shulman is a writer and teacher in Los Angeles.

 Comments are closed for this post.